 Sea to Sky Marine Trail starting in West Vancouver

-The Sea to Sky Marine trail features a 40 kilometre paddling route that runs from Horseshoe Bay in West Vancouver to Gibsons via Squamish and back.
+The Sea to Sky Marine trail features a 40 km paddling route that runs from Horseshoe Bay in West Vancouver to Gibsons via Squamish and back.
 While there are no tour operators yet, it’s a great paddling trail option for those people that live in the lower mainland.
-With six different campsites located throughout this route so you can adjust the trip to the time period you want.
-There are a variety of islands with campsites including Gambier and Keats Island.
-Other islands that are scattered in Howe Sound include Anvil Island to the north, along with Pasley Island and Bowen Island near the entrance of Howe Sound.
-Along the way you can stumble into natural creeks, find some sandy shoreline at McNab Creek and even snorkel some of the coast when the water is warm enough.

-British Columbia features loads of opportunities to get out in a kayak.
+If you want to go kayaking in BC there are literally a lifetime of opportunities to get out in a kayak.
 It’s a great way to discover the province, whether you have a single weekend or a week.
 Where would you go?